 Many women turn to medication to deal with menopause symptoms — like antidepressants to treat low mood or hormone treatments to solve some of the issues low estrogen and progesterone cause.
 But these medications may come with weight gain as a side effect.

 Menopause can cause weight gain, but so can simply getting older.
-Middle-aged women typically gain about 0.5 pounds a year.

 The amount of lean mass you have decreases with age and this can cause your basal metabolic rate — the number of calories your body burns to do basic functions — to decrease.
 Research also shows this loss of lean mass happens during menopause, aging aside.

-With less lean mass, you’ll burn fewer calories day to day, and if you consume the same amount of calories as before, you may be in a calorie surplus, which can lead to weight gain.
+With less lean mass, you’ll burn fewer calories day to day.
+And if you consume the same amount of calories as before, you may be in a calorie surplus, which can lead to weight gain.

-You may also do less exercise as you age due to stiff joints, back and knee pain, or declining muscle strength.
 Unfortunately, menopause may be contributing to some of these problems.
-Declining estrogen can impact your bone health, which can contribute to back, knee, and joint problems, as well as osteoporosis, which increases your risk of fractures — and that’ll definitely stop you working out for a while.
+Declining estrogen can impact your bone health.
+This can contribute to back, knee, and joint problems, as well as osteoporosis, which increases your risk of fractures — and that’ll definitely stop you from working out for a while.

 While many studies show menopause causes you to gain fat independently of age, it is hard to fully control for the effects of aging.

-Menopause can be a stressful time of life, making it hard to maintain a healthy lifestyle.
 You’re not only battling symptoms and coming to terms with growing older, you may also be caring for elderly parents or grandkids, have symptoms like brain fog that makes work feel harder, low libido that puts a strain on your relationship, or anxiety and depression caused by fluctuating hormones.
-You may suddenly become an empty nester or are retiring, which can cause stress or, at least, a change up to your routine.

 But all this stress and anxiety can impact your weight.
-They may cause emotional eating or overeating, and the stress hormone cortisol can cause your body to store fat, especially belly fat.
+They may cause emotional eating or overeating, and the stress hormone cortisol can cause your body to store more fat, especially belly fat.
+Stress and anxiety also make it hard to fall asleep.
+RISE users say stress and anxiety are the biggest barriers stopping them from getting a good night’s sleep.
+But this means you may rack up sleep debt, which makes you more likely to gain weight and makes losing weight even harder.

 Plus, there’s the simple fact that when you’re stressed, you’re more likely to reach for comfort foods and choose Netflix over the gym.